Does it Matter Where You Get Your MBA?

 Does ROI Analysis Suggest That School Choice Doesn’t Matter?

 By now, astute readers may have noticed an interesting pattern in the study results above.
-Overall, none of these ROI analyses argues convincingly favor striving for admission to a top-tier business school.
+Overall, none of these ROI analyses argues convincingly in favor of striving for admission to a top-tier business school.

 The only analysis that convincingly argues in favor of admission to Harvard, Stanford, Wharton, and similar business schools in all cases exclusively depends on total compensation.